Academics

 Middle School

 All students have free access to our vast collection of books (3,000 on display).
-Older students access our networked computers for class research and composing content for the student newspaper club.
+Older students access our networked Chromebook computers for class research and composing content for classes.
 Most students have several periods not assigned to a subject, using these periods for reading.

 Beyond academic learning, our students learn leadership and service.
 Besides initiatives within classes, they participate in projects in the greater community by organizing events for charitable donations.
 Our outreach page tells the story.